Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 They can be!
 Smoothies can be a great way to incorporate more whole foods into your diet and pack a lot of nutrition into a meal or snack, but it depends on how they’re made.

-When it comes to smoothies, most people tend to think of fruit smoothies or smoothies made at a popular chain restaurant.
-There are several potential problems with these types of smoothies.
-They often have too much fruit making them really high in carbohydrates, have a high sugar content from added sugar, and they usually have minimal amounts of protein and fat.
+When it comes to smoothies, most people tend to think of fruit smoothies or smoothies made at popular chain restaurants.
+While these smoothies are usually delicious, there are several potential problems with these types of smoothies.

-So now that you know that not all smoothies are created equal, let’s talk about how to actually make some PCOS friendly smoothies.
+So now that you know that not all smoothies are created equal, let’s talk about how to actually make some PCOS smoothies.

 How To Make A PCOS Friendly Smoothie